techunderfive/techunderfive/_posts/category/blockchain/2025-08-15-Ethereum-vs-Solana.md

 Solana, while still decentralized in structure, currently has far fewer validators than Ethereum.
 This smaller validator set allows for faster transaction processing but also means a higher concentration of control.
 In practice, this can make the network more agile but potentially more vulnerable to coordinated disruptions or governance influence from large stakeholders.

 The trade-off is clear — Ethereum prioritizes maximum decentralization and security, while Solana leans toward speed and efficiency, accepting a more centralized validator landscape.

-**Bottom line**: Solana is not “fully centralized” — it’s still a permissionless blockchain — but compared to Ethereum, its smaller validator base and higher participation barriers make it less decentralized.
 The trade-off is speed and throughput — by having fewer, more powerful validators, Solana can process thousands of transactions per second at low cost.

 <div style="text-align: left; margin-bottom: 10px;">